 What Is Grouped Bar Chart?

 A grouped bar chart is also known as a clustered bar chart.
 This kind of chart displays the values of various categories in different time periods.
-Grouped bar charts help to represent data after comparing in multiple categories.
+Grouped bar charts help to represent data after comparing it in multiple categories.

 Throughout the tutorial discuss the steps to make a grouped bar chart in Excel.
 To illustrate the steps we will use the following dataset.
 So, from the given dataset we will get our final bar chart.
 The dataset contains the number of sales in different cities in a particular year.
 Here, we can see the data has been recorded randomly.
 To make a grouped bar chart we need to group the data.
 Then, using that grouped data we will create a grouped bar chart.